Is Cardinal Newman's idea of conscience 'precisely modernist'?

 ‘“Conscience,” says St. Thomas, “is the practical judgment or dictate of reason, by which we judge what hic et nunc is to be done as being good, or to be avoided as evil.”
 Hence conscience cannot come into direct collision with the Church’s or the Pope’s infallibility; which is engaged in general propositions, and in the condemnation of particular and given errors.”’[8]

-Now, Bishop Sanborn says of Newman’s views:
+Now, the bishop says of Newman’s views:

 ‘That idea of conscience is precisely modernist.’